Computational Frameworks for Patterned Two-Dimensional Magnetism: Introduction

-Recent experiments on patterned Fe$_3$GeTe$_2$ have demonstrated geometry-dependent coercivity and domain evolution, with reversal processes governed by edge-mediated nucleation rather than homogeneous rotation~\cite{Tan2018:NatComm}.
-Comparable behavior in nanopatterned Cr$_2$Ge$_2$Te$_6$ and CrI$_3$ confirms that engineered boundaries significantly influence magnetization dynamics~\cite{Powalla2023PRB,Yao2024}.
-These findings point to a general mechanism in which pattern geometry modulates the balance between domain-wall energy and shape anisotropy.
+Recent experiments on patterned Fe$_3$GeTe$_2$ have demonstrated geometry-controlled coercivity and domain evolution, with reversal processes governed by edge-mediated nucleation rather than homogeneous rotation~\cite{Tan2018:NatComm}.
+Comparable behavior in nanopatterned Cr$_2$Ge$_2$Te$_6$ and CrI$_3$ confirms that engineered boundaries significantly influence magnetization dynamics~\cite{Powalla2023PRB}.
+These findings point to a general mechanism, that is, in patterned systems, geometry acts as an additional control variable for modulating the balance between domain-wall energy and shape anisotropy.
 Computational modeling has been instrumental in clarifying the microscopic origin of these effects.
-Atomistic Monte Carlo simulations and spin-dynamics approaches show that periodic modulation of exchange interactions can produce magnetization plateaus, compensation points, and reentrant transitions reminiscent of frustrated spin networks~\cite{Vasiliev2018QuanMat,Elidrysy2024EPJB,Liang2025PRB}.
+Atomistic Monte Carlo simulations and spin-dynamics approaches show that periodic modulation of exchange interactions can produce magnetization plateaus, compensation points, and reentrant transitions.
+These effects are reminiscent of frustrated spin networks~\cite{Vasiliev2018QuanMat,Elidrysy2024EPJB,Liang2025PRB}.
 Such results provide a quantitative connection between experimentally observed hysteresis behavior and underlying spin correlations~\cite{Zhou2023NatCommun}.

 Patterning also modifies nonequilibrium spin dynamics.
 Confinement influences domain-wall mobility, skyrmion nucleation, and magnon propagation.
 Experimental studies of patterned nanoarrays report quantized creation and annihilation of skyrmions under moderate magnetic fields~\cite{Gilbert2015NatCommun,Du2015NatCommun}.
 Micromagnetic and atomistic simulations indicate that boundary-induced gradients in effective anisotropy and Dzyaloshinskii--Moriya interaction (DMI) alter switching pathways and affect thermal stability~\cite{Varentsova2018,Koraltan2023PRB}.
 Hybrid heterostructures further expand the design space: proximity coupling in Fe$_3$GeTe$_2$/graphene and CrI$_3$/hBN bilayers enables electric-field and strain-mediated control of magnetization~\cite{Deng2018Nature,Jiang2018NatNanotech,Cheng2019Science}.
 Computational studies of core--shell patterned geometries reveal compensation behavior and artificial ferrimagnetism confined within single atomic layers~\cite{Keller2018SciRep,Lalwani2022ApplEngMat}, illustrating how interfacial engineering reshapes phase structure.